Font size:

 Needle

 In August 1941, the Germans began in Auschwitz the use of the “needle,” or putting prisoners to death by intravenous injection of phenol.
 The method was mainly used to kill sick prisoners who, in the opinion of SS doctors, were unlikely to recover quickly.
-The murdering was done in the so‑called procedures room of one of the hospital blocks of Auschwitz I. The doomed men were led in and told to sit on a stool.
-Then a prisoner functionary behind them pulled their arms back and an SS orderly plunged a needle directly into the heart muscle.
-Death followed within a few seconds.
+The murdering was done in the so‑called procedures room of one of the hospital blocks of Auschwitz I.

 Camp resistance movement documents show that in the late 1942, 2,467 prisoners were killed in this way in four months.
-Phenol injections were also used to kill Polish children from the Zamość region and pregnant Jewish prisoners.
+Phenol injections were also used to kill Polish children from the Zamość region and pregnant Jewish prisoners in Birkenau.
 Over time the application of this method was limited because, once the gas chambers went into operation, they became the most common place for murdering sick prisoners after selections in the camp hospitals.

 Number of prisoners in the camp

-In total in the years 1940-1945 the Germans registered 400,000 prisoners in Auschwitz (ethnic origins of the prisoners).
+In total in the years 1940-1945 the Germans registered 400,000 prisoners in Auschwitz.
 Data about prisoners incarcerated in the camp in subsequent periods come from reports by the camp resistance movement, reports on the number of prisoners in different parts of the camp and in the camp hospitals as well as from German radio transmissions intercepted by British intelligence and deciphered with Enigma machines.
 In 1940, there were about 6,000 prisoners in Auschwitz.
 In mid-1944, there were 17,000 men in Auschwitz I, 47,500 men and women in Birkenau, 9,200 men in Monowitz as well as 17,200 men and women in sub-camps.
 These figures do not include tens of thousands of Jewish men and women incarcerated in transit camps in Birkenau (mainly BII c and BIII).

 Number of victims